-Catalysis Meetings (the last call for catalysis meeting proposals was December 1, 2013)
+(The last call for standard catalysis meeting proposals was December 1, 2013)

 These one-time meetings bring together ~ 30 scientists from diverse disciplines to focus on a major question or research area in evolutionary science.
 They are intended to increase the scale and ambition of scientific vision, to define avenues for scientific synthesis, to identify classes of primary data that must be collected before grand-scale synthesis is possible, and to facilitate the assembly of networks to realize grand-scale synthesis.
 Application Process and Details

 Working Groups involve small groups of scientists (~10-12 participants) collaborating intensively on the analysis or synthesis of data, models, or both, in order to address a major question in evolutionary science.
 The working groups will typically meet 3-4 times over two years, with each meeting lasting 3-7 days.
 However the number of participants, number of meetings, and duration of each meeting is flexible, depending on the needs and goals of the group.
 The Working Group is intended as a mechanism for scientists to collaborate productively.
 Products could include software, databases, manuscripts, or education materials.
 Application Process and Details

 The NESCent Academy is a set of hands-on training workshops in evolutionary biology for graduate students, postdoctoral fellows, early-career faculty and teachers.
 We offer short courses (1-2 weeks) at the postgraduate level on topics of relevance to synthetic evolutionary science.
 Courses are held on-site at NESCent, and we provide logistics and informatics support.
 NESCent also provides cosponsorship for existing short courses on evolutionary topics.
 Application process and details.

 The open availability of data, software source code, methods, and results is good scientific practice and a key ingredient of synthetic research.
 NESCent expects that all data and software created through NESCent-sponsored activities be made publicly available no later than one year after the conclusion of the NESCent award, or immediately upon publication of an associated article, whichever comes earlier.
 For more information please visit our Data, Software and Publication Policy.